adtzlr/felupe/docs/howto/axi.rst

     r = fem.IntegralForm(umat.gradient(F), field, dA).assemble()
     K = fem.IntegralForm(umat.hessian(F), field, dA, field).assemble()

 To sum up, for axisymmetric problems use :class:`~felupe.FieldAxisymmetric`.
-Of course, Mixed-field formulations may be applied on axisymmetric scenarios too.
+Of course, mixed-field formulations may also be used with axisymmetric (displacement) fields.